 Along with the card’s generous flat cash back rewards rate, one of the key selling points of the Quicksilver Secured card is its low cost.
 Your security deposit is refundable and the card carries no annual fee, so as long as you pay off your balance each month, it should cost you nothing to keep the Quicksilver Secured in your wallet.

 If you do wind up carrying a balance, though, the card could prove costly.
-While it doesn’t make much sense to carry a balance on a secured card since you’d essentially be borrowing money from yourself while paying interest to the card issuer, it can happen; and if it does, you’ll face a very high variable APR of 26.99 percent, well above the national average credit card interest rate.
+While it doesn’t make much sense to carry a balance on a secured card since you’d essentially be borrowing money from yourself while paying interest to the card issuer, it can happen; and if it does, you’ll face a very high variable APR of 28.49 percent, well above the current average credit card interest rate.

 Considering Quicksilver Secured card applicants may have less experience with using credit cards or previous financial missteps, the card’s high APR is worth watching out for.